-The Chief Executive has overall responsibility for Data Protection within The State Hospital.
+The Chief Executive has overall responsibility for Data Protection within the State Hospital.

-Information Sharing Agreements will be signed on behalf of The State Hospital by the Chief Executive.
+Information Sharing Agreements and Data Processing Agreements can be signed on behalf of the State Hospital by the Chief Executive in lieu of an Information Asset Owner.

-The Director of Nursing and Allied Health Professions deputises in the absence of the Chief Executive.
+The Director of Nursing and Operations deputises in the absence of the Chief Executive.